lar1nd/lar1evd/README.md

 README?).
 This guide assumes that Homebrew is set up correctly and is ready to be used.

+The first thing we should do is run `brew update` and `brew doctor`, and make sure that we have the appropriate version of Xcode and Command Line Tools installed.

-First, we should run the following commands to add additional repos to `brew`
+Second, we should run the following commands to add additional repos to `brew`

     $ brew tap homebrew/python